Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 ---

+**(2019 May Update)**

+As a GSF user, It pains me to say that GSF is no longer good.
+2nd batch of Dominus Octo (Velfern, Valze, Asmod, Mamonir) pretty much all pummels GSF.
+You will have to mix in Dominus Octo into the GSF in order to stay competitive.
+In KR, many competitive GSF users have either quit or have abandon the Traitorous Trinity set.
+Few still uses GSF with Dominous Octo(s) and is able to hang on in high tiers.

+There is still little hope with the helper/assistant patch that they will be able to stand their ground against the Dominus Octo, but we will have to wait.

+---

 ## Abstract

 GSF (Granhildr Support Formation) has been able to stay in meta from almost beginning of Brown Dust and is still one of the most popular and powerful formation currently.
 GSF can be said to be efficient because it is able to adapt to different meta. (note that GSF also requires to adjust to the meta by tweaking formation and substituting units)